 Major attractions during Kalapatthar Trek

 During Everest Kalapatthar trekking, the trail takes you through the heart of the Nepalese Himalayas along the river banks.
 You can experience farther to nearer views of mountains as you got closer to closest to your final destination.
 The views of Everest Massif, Lhotse, Nuptse, Changtse, Khumbu Icefall, Glacier lakes, and other natural beauties seem outstanding.
 The Kalapatthar trekking trail reaches many Sherpa villages and introduces their unique culture.
 You have to walk on the ancient suspension bridges over the raging rivers that may create a little sense of fun and thrill in the mind of every trekker.
-It is really the craziest moment throughout your lifetime.
+It is really the craziest moment of your lifetime.
 Similarly, this Kalapatthar EBC trek goes ahead through the Sagarmatha National Park.
-This park preserves the rare floras and faunas of Nepal.
-For example, you can see the floras like pine and hemlock in lower elevations whereas fir, juniper, rhododendron, alpine plant, and scrub in the higher elevation.
-In the same way, Himalayan goats, Musk deer, Peacocks, snow leopards and other can be seen while walking inside the Sagarmatha National Park.
+This park preserves the rare flora and fauna of Nepal.
+For example, you can see the floras like pine and hemlock in lower elevations whereas fir, juniper, rhododendron, alpine plant, and scrub are in the higher elevation.
+In the same way, Himalayan goats, Musk deer, Peacocks, snow leopards and others can be seen while walking inside the Sagarmatha National Park.

 Highlights of Kalapatthar Trek